joezersk/aci-tools/README.md

 # Useful ACI Scripts in an Operational Environment
 Script 1.
-Automate most of the SCVMM Integration (Powershell) - New and Improved v2!
+Automate most of the SCVMM Integration (Powershell) - _New and Improved v3 in Feb 2018!_
 <BR>
 Script 2.
 Automate the removal of the APIC generated networking in SCVMM (Powershell)
 <BR>